 - The combined interest and minimum payment you have to make

-- Any additional cost or fees (loan origination fee, underwriting fee, administration fee, loan processing fee, etc.)
+- Any additional cost or fees (loan origination fees tax deductible, underwriting fee, administration fee, loan processing fee, etc.)

 - If your lender can call a default on the loan